cjus/nodejs-presentation-advanced/presenter-notes.md

 $ node

-That starts the Node and enters an interactive mode known as a REPL which is an acronym for Read Eval(uate) Print Loop.
+That starts Node and enters an interactive mode known as a REPL which is an acronym for Read Eval(uate) Print Loop.
 We can enter JavaScript in this console and see the results.

 Tip: Press the TAB key to view a list of internal commands